helsing-ai/atmosphere/docs/src/index.md

 It works by leveraging the [`sqlx`][] crate and the Rust macro system to allow you to work easily with relational-database mapped entities, while still enabling low level usage of the underlying `sqlx` concepts.
-It currently only supports the Postgres database.

 ### Sections